aws-amplify/docs/js/start.md

 });
 ```

-After restarting your app using `npm start`, go back to `localhost:8080` in your browser and click **ADD DATA**.
+After restarting your app using `npm start` go back to your browser and click **ADD DATA**.
 You'll see that your application is now submitting events to AppSync and storing records in DynamoDB.
 Next, update `src/App.js` to list all the items in the database by importing `listTodos` and update the page when a query runs on app start by immediately calling the function:

 ```javascript
 // other imports